From our family to yours, Warm 106.9 loves sharing holiday traditions and creating new ones together.

 1 tsp baking soda

 1 cup molasses

 1 cup butter (2 sticks) softened

 Preheat oven to 375 degrees F. In a cup, stir baking soda into molasses: set aside until pale brown and frothy.

-On lightly floured surface, knead dough until thoroughly mixed, kneading in remaining 1/4 cup flour if necessary.
+On a lightly floured surface, knead the dough until thoroughly mixed, kneading in remaining 1/4 cup flour if necessary.
 Divide dough in half; wrap half of dough with plastic wrap and set aside.

 Bake cookies 8 – 10 minutes, until edges begin to brown.
 Transfer cookies to wire racks to cool. repeat with remaining dough.

 When cookies are cool, prepare to decorate as desired.
 Allow any frosting to dry completely; about 1 hour.
 Store cookies in a tightly covered container.